mimblewimble/grin/doc/intro.KR.md

 And yet, it all still validates!

 #### Cut-through All The Way
+#### 내내 Cut-through 하기

 Going back to the previous example block, outputs x1 and x2, spent by I1 and I2, must have appeared previously in the blockchain.

-So after the addition of this block, those outputs as well as I1 and I2 can also be removed from the overall chain, as they do not contribute to the overall sum.
+So after the addition of
+this block, those outputs as well as I1 and I2 can also be removed from the overall chain, as they do not contribute to the overall sum.